opentox/loael-paper/loael.md

 toxicological information on the multiple thousands of chemicals to which human may be exposed through food.
-These include for examples many chemicals in commerce, which could potentially find their way into food (Stanton and Kruszewski, 2016; Fowler et al., 2011), but also substances migrating from food contact materials (Grob et al., 2006), chemicals generated over food processing (Cottererill et al., 2008), environmental contaminants as well as inherent plant toxicants (Schilter et al., 2014b).
+These include for examples many chemicals in commerce, which could potentially find their way into food [@Stanton2016, @Fowler2011], but also substances migrating from food contact materials [@Grob2006], chemicals generated over food processing [@Cotterill2008], environmental contaminants as well as inherent plant toxicants [@Schilter2013].
 For the vast majority of these chemicals, no toxicological data is available and consequently insight on their potential health risks is very difficult to obtain.
 It is recognized that testing all of them in standard animal studies is neither feasible from a resource perspective